Driveway Access

 Is driveway access CRA eligible?

-Yes, per paragraph 118.2(2)(l.6), for patients with a severe and prolonged mobility impairment where the alteration facilitates access to transportation.
+Yes.
+Driveway access alterations qualify under paragraph 118.2(2)(l.6) of the Income Tax Act for patients with a severe and prolonged mobility impairment where the alteration facilitates access to transportation at their principal residence.

 Can I claim driveway access through my HSA?